Structural Implications of the Chameleon Mechanism on White Dwarfs: Results

 Fig.~\ref{fig:MR_curves} contains numerically computed MR curves for chameleon realisations defined by the parameter values discussed at the beginning of this section, with $n=1$.
 As anticipated from the pressure and mass profiles in Fig.~\ref{fig:Pvsr_L1e18}, all MR curves of chameleon-screened WDs are below (or practically on top of) the MR curve predicted by Newtonian gravity.
 As expected, the smaller the coupling parameter $\beta$, the closer the MR curves for our ST theory are between them and to the Newtonian one.

-Let us now compare our numerical results with the observational data in Sec.~\ref{sec:ObsData}.
-To this end, we have included the data points coming from \textit{Gaia} DR2 in Fig.~\ref{fig:MR_curves} so that one can rule out the parameter values excluded by observations.
-We see that some of the computed MR curves are excluded from the currently available data, even taking into account the error bars.
-Particularly, the energy scale must be $\Lambda\lesssim8\times10^{-19}\,M_P$ if $\beta=0.1$, $\Lambda\lesssim 10^{-18}\,M_P$ if $\beta=0.05$, and $\Lambda\lesssim1.4\times10^{-18}\,M_P$ if $\beta=0.01$ \footnote{Nevertheless, these bounds are irrelevant against cosmological constraints if we want the chameleon field to play the role of dark energy.}.
-However, a considerable amount of them are not.
-We observe that, for each value of $\beta$ explored, the MR curves tend to come together as $\Lambda$ decreases, as if they were reaching an asymptotic curve that does not meet the Newtonian one.
+The MR curves for each explored value of $\beta$ tend to converge as $\Lambda$ decreases, suggesting they approach an asymptotic curve that never intersects the Newtonian one.
 This leads us to think that, if we were to consider much lower values of $\Lambda$, the MR curve for chameleon-screened WDs would never meet that for Newtonian WDs.
 Unfortunately, we need to significantly increase the numerical precision to explore such small energy scales.
-Yet, the precision of the currently available data is not high enough to be useful in that case.

 Since the degeneracy between curves is evident -- in the sense that we could get the same masses and radii with various combinations of $n$, $\beta$, and $\Lambda$ -- it is useful to obtain a parametric function for them.
 A relation like $R=R(M,n,\beta,\Lambda)$ can bring order into chaos, allowing not only to compare different chameleon realisations between themselves but also between other models, such as other ST theories with screening mechanisms.
 Since all the solid curves in Fig.~\ref{fig:MR_curves} appear to have the same shape, we assume this formula for the mass-radius relation \cite{Greiner_1995}